 How do I remit and pay the levy?

 The Town of Yarmouth has designated the Ontario Restaurant Hotel & Motel Association (ORHMA) for the collection of the levy.
-See details on remitting above.
+ORHMA's contact details are above, along with the link to the Levy Reporting Portal for accommodations providers in the Town of yamrouth.